 In addition to assets, the Statement of Net Position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 The District has one item that qualifies for reporting in this category.
-This amount, \$10,789,810, is related to pensions reported in the District-Wide Statement of Net Position.
-This represents the difference between expected and actual experience (ERS), changes of assumptions (ERS), the net difference between projected and actual investment earnings on pension plan investments (ERS), changes in proportion and differences between employer contributions and proportionate share of contributions (ERS) and the District's contributions to the pension systems subsequent to the measurement date (ERS and TRS).
+This amount, \$31,030,311, is related to pensions reported in the District-Wide Statement of Net Position.
+This represents the difference between expected and actual experience (ERS), changes of assumptions (ERS and TRS), the net difference between projected and actual earnings on pension plan investments (ERS and TRS), changes in proportion and differences between the District's contributions and proportionate share of contributions (ERS and TRS) and the District's contributions subsequent to the measurement date (ERS and TRS).

 In addition to liabilities, the Statement of Net Position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period and so will not be recognized as an inflow of resources (revenue) until then.
 The District has a deferred gain on refunding which resulted from the difference in carrying value of the refunded debt and its reacquisition price.
 This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
-The District reported \$919,602 of deferred inflows of resources at June 30, 2016, representing the financial effect on the advance refunding of general obligation serial bonds.
-The District also reported \$10,434,314 of deferred inflows of resources at June 30, 2016 related to pensions reported in the Statement of Net Position.
-This represents the difference between expected and actual experience (ERS and TRS), net difference between projected and actual earnings on pension plan investments (TRS), and changes in proportion (ERS and TRS).
+The District reported \$760,266 of deferred inflows of resources at June 30, 2017, representing the financial effect on the advance refunding of general obligation serial bonds.
+The District also reported \$1,435,298 of deferred inflows of resources at June 30, 2017 related to pensions reported in the Statement of Net Position.
+This represents the difference between expected and actual experience (ERS and TRS) and changes in proportion and differences between the District's contributions and proportionate share of contributions (ERS and TRS).